Table of Contents

 When defining your employer value proposition, think about your organizational culture and work environment.
 Identify aspects of your culture that are unique to your organization and construct your EVP around those.

-2. Provide a Clear Description of What It’s Like to Work at Your Company
+Step 2: Provide a Clear Description of What It’s Like to Work at Your Company

 Once you’ve defined your employer value proposition, create a clear description of what it’s like to work at your company.
 Creating a careers page on your website is a great way to portray your organization’s work environment.